DIY Stud Earring Holder

 cork earring holder for studs and long earrings

-You can also paint the box itself a fun color or something that will tie into your bedroom.
+You can also paint the earring box a fun color or something that will tie into your bedroom.
 Add little leather handles, or cover your box with decorative paper.
-The sky is the limit!
+The sky’s the limit for how you can dress it up!

 DIY jewelry box